zinka/DSP-BB/README.md

-# verilog-flow
+# DSP-BB
+I just started this repository.
-Plase see the screencast [to be posted]
+Plase see the blog post containing a brief description: https://zinka.wordpress.com/2020/04/24/my-verilog-workflow/